 Most children cannot name their big feelings, so he easily gets overwhelmed.
-To help your son discover the triggers why he gets overwhelmed.
-You can help them to label his feelings.
+To help your son discover the triggers for why he gets overwhelmed, you can help him label his feelings.
 Then, invite your son to mindfulness activities.
 Getting out or staying active is effective in regulating his emotions.

 16. Feeling criticized

 Why is my son so mean to me?
-He may get angry as you often criticize him, even for a little thing.
-You think that criticizing your son has a good intention to help him overcome his problems.
+He may get angry because you often criticize him, even for a little thing.
+You think that criticizing your son has the good intention of helping him overcome his problems.
 It is not true at all.

-When you criticize him overly, your son will internalize the criticism and store it in his heart.
-It turns into lasting emotional wounds in his development period.
+When you overly criticize him, your son will internalize the criticism and store it in his heart.
+It turns into lasting emotional wounds in his developmental period.
 Stop being extremely critical, parents.
 Instead of criticizing him, you can give him advice and directions.
 It is much better for his childhood.

 17. Divorced Parents

-Your son is mean to you, probably due to divorce.
+Your son is mean to you, probably due to the divorce.
 You have separated from your spouse, and it has changed his behavior.
 He feels angry, uncertain, and shocked.
 His feelings lead to depression or aggression, which impact his future.
-The parents’ separation has happened, but you should keep your son’s well-being.
+The parents’ separation has happened, but you should keep an eye on your son’s well-being.

-To cope with an angry kid after a divorce, honestly talk to your son about the divorce.
+To cope with an angry kid after a divorce, talk honestly to your son about the divorce.
 It will prevent potential problems like anxiety, depression, or outbursts.
 Then, encourage him to share his feelings.
-Let him healthily express his emotions.
+Let him healthfully express his emotions.
 It will make him cool down.